adammurdoch/dependency-graph-as-task-inputs/README.md

 `> ./gradlew graph-report --console verbose`

 This generates the report and writes a configuration cache entry.
-Notice in this case the artifacts are not built, as they are not available via `ResolvedComponentResult` and so do not form an input to the report task.
+In this case the artifacts are not built, as they are not available via `ResolvedComponentResult` and are not declared as inputs to the report task.

 Some things to try:

 - Run this again.
 The configuration cache entry is reused and the report is up-to-date.
 - Change a library source file, for example in `libs/lib2/`.
 The report is up-to-date because the artifacts are not an input to the report task.
 - Change the dependency graph, for example by changing `libs/lib2/build.gradle.kts`.
-In this case, the configuration cache entry is discarded because one of its inputs have changed, and the report is generated again.
+The configuration cache entry is discarded because one of its inputs have changed, and the report is generated because the graph has changed.